L1aoXingyu/blogpages/src/content/blog/2023-08-27-cuda-reduce.md

 }
 ```

-We can profile the baseline performance for 16M element reduction.
-We can get the following result.
+To profile the baseline performance, we conducted a reduction on an array with 16M(2^24) elements.
+The results are as follows:

 ```bash
 ./reducesum starting reduction at device 0: NVIDIA GeForce RTX 3090     with array size 16777216    grid 32768 block 512